Borel Edge Colorings for Finite Dimensional Groups: Degree colorings for abelian groups

-We now see how to shift these protocols.
-To shift the protocol used for the $(0,n)$-edges, We want to apply Lemma 4 with $\gamma_1 = (0,n)$ and $\gamma_2 = (1,m)$.
-Our partition $P$ will group together two $(0,n)$-orbits $f$ and $(1,m) \cdot f$ if $f$ is in the same $\Z$-orbit as $x_0$, This, way, by our use of the two sided protocol $x_0$ for the $(1,m)$-edges, the $(1,m)$-edges connecting $f$ and $(1,m) \cdot f$ will always have the color 3, which will give condition 5 in the lemma.
-Our use of an alternating or parallel protocol with respect to the parity of $m$ ensures condition 3 is satisfied.
-Thus, for every such pair, we can flip parity for the $(0,n)$-edges.
-Doing this for each pair transitions us from protocol $x_0$ to protocol $(0,1) \cdot x_0$ for the $(0,n)$-edges, as desired.
+For the first instance, we want to apply Lemma \ref{lem:general} with $\gamma_1 = (0,n)$ and $\gamma_2 = (1,m)$. $P$ will group together $(0,n)$-orbits $f$ and $(1,m) \cdot f$ if $f$ lies in the same $\Z$-orbit as $x_0$.
+This way, by definition of the two sided protocol, the $(1,m)$-edges from an edge $e$ in $f$ to its parallel edge always get the color 3.
+This gives condition 5 from the lemma.
+Condition 3 is ensured by our choice of parallel or alternating protocols for $(0,n)$ according to the parity of $m$.
+Thus we can use the lemma to swap parity along every $(0,n)$-orbit, which lets us transition to the protocol $(0,1) \cdot y_0$.

-The $(1,m)$-edges work out similarly.
-We now want to apply the lemma with $\gamma_1 = (1,m)$ and $\gamma_2 = (0,n)$.
-Observe that it is still possible to define the partition $P$ so that if $f$ and $f'$ are $(1,m)$-orbits grouped together, the edges between them all get color 1.
-Part (b) of Figure \ref{fig:altpar} gives an example how to do this.
-The general idea is that we have chosen our protocol for the $(0,n)$-edges so that our coloring of them descends to one of the quotient of our graph by the subgroup $\langle (1,m) \rangle$, so we can just group together orbits just in case they are related in this quotient by an edge of color 1.
-This takes care of condition 5, and condition 3 comes from our use of a two sided protocol for the $(1,m)$-edges.
+For the second instance, we want to apply Lemma \ref{lem:general} with $\gamma_1 = (1,m)$ and $\gamma_2 = (0,n)$.
+Observe that it is possible to define the partition $P$ so that if $\{f,f'\} \in P$ (so $f$ and $f'$ are $(1,m)$-orbits), the edges between them all get color 1.
+Part (b) of Figure \ref{fig:altpar} gives an example of how to do this.
+The idea is that we have chosen the protocol for our $(0,n)$-edges according to the parity of $m$ so that our coloring of them descends to one of the quotient of our graph by the subgroup $\langle (1,m) \rangle$, so we can group together orbits exactly if they are related in this quotient by an edge of color 1.
+This takes care of condition 5 from the lemma, and condition 3 comes from our use of two sided protocols. \end{proof}

-A remark for clarity: While we have defined the above protocols all relative to a single base point $x_0$, when making transitions we never need to assume the base point used for the $(0,n)$-edges is the same as that used for the $(1,m)$-edges.
-This is important, as to actually turn these protocol shifting arguments into a Borel edge coloring, we need to be able to shift the protocol for each generator one at a time.
-This will continue to be the case throughout this subsection, and we will not remark on it further.

-If $S'$ has additional elements of the form $(0,n')$ for $n'$ odd, we can color them using alternating or parallel protocols (but with new colors) according to the parity of $m$, and as above use the $(1,m)$-edges to make transitions.
-Likewise, if $S'$ has additional elements of the form $(1,m')$ with $m' \cong m$ (mod 2), we can color them using two sided protocols and use the $(0,n)$-edges (since they will be colored using the correct protocol to work with $m'$) to make transitions.